Drive donations with these fundraiser sharing tips:

 Let people know if you need to reach your fundraising goal by a certain date.
 This can motivate your supporters to donate right away and help you reach your goal more quickly.

-Example: “We are raising money to honor my grandmother at her memorial service on March 4.”
+Example: “We are raising money to honour my grandmother at her memorial service on March 4.”

 Similarly, sharing fundraising progress is an important way to show donors the impact of their donations on your journey.
 When you reach a milestone, share the achievement with your supporters.
 This will also let them know how far away you are from reaching your goal and may prompt them to donate or share your fundraiser with their networks again.